pandermatt/pa-19-atc/README.md

 Fill in all your keys

-If you want to change the directory structure or modify the env keys, you can do so in `config.py`
+If you want to change the directory structure or modify the environment variables, you can do so in `config.py`

 ### Packages
 ```